 What does it mean to be 'enlightened'?
 There is so much talk about it - but very little meaningful explanation available!
 It is concerning that the instantaneous moments of mind expansion so often described by spiritual teachers would be described as 'psychotic' episodes by doctors.
 Can one become enlightened through navel gazing?
 I think not!
 If anything an 'enlightened' state is one of awareness, where we are keenly aware of what is happening, where we take action for needs of others in a non self serving way.

 The word 'conscious' is also used in a new age context, but all creatures are conscious - unless they are unconscious, comatose or dead - but conscious of what?
 Most people speaking about consciousness are business people making money from a spurious philosophy.
 These teachers rarely speak of values, such as justice, compassion, caring, generosity, truth and peace.
-Practising these spiritual values is what it means to be conscious of something greater than ourselves and the need to make money.
+Practising these spiritual values is what it means to be conscious of something greater than ourselves and more important than the need to make money.

 The word 'aware' is sometimes used instead of 'awake' 'enlightened' or 'conscious' but why so many double meaning words to describe something so simple?
 There are many promises offered by becoming 'awake', 'aware', 'conscious' and 'enlightened' and much money made from self-promotion.

-The suggested process of maturity is very different for each person.
+The process of maturity is very different for each person.
 As a young person, whether child or teenager, self-centredness is part of our way of being.
 However, selfishness as an adult has adverse consequences.
 Across the world, in third world countries, they see the wasteful lifestyle of those in the rich west and are justifiably hurt that they have so little, while we have so much.
 The comparison is enormous, and those who are mature have a conscience that others have not yet developed.

 Humanity has contributed to the huge suffering of other species over the millennia.
 When my time comes to leave this life, I will think about the species that have been tortured and mercilessly used and those that have become extinct - and I will grieve!
 I will be leaving a truly incredible and unique planet that has such beauty and magnificence and I will be immensely sad that this was not fully recognised by the billions of people who inhabit the planet and are using up its precious finite resources.